 - Mike runs a motorcycle touring company in Scotland.
-If you fancy a guided tour or need some help planning the perfect route, get in touch with him at passingplacestours.com
+If you fancy a guided tour or need some help planning the perfect route, get in touch with him: passingplacestours.com

-- Mike’s business is one of our recommended Motorcycle Tour and Rental Companies
+- Mike’s business is on our recommended companies: Motorcycle Tour and Rental Companies

 - Read more of Mike’s guides on the Contributors page

 Read more on Motorcycle Travel in the UK

 Thanks for checking out our Ultimate Scotland Motorcycle Tour.
 We hope you enjoyed it!
 Here’s a few more articles on motorcycling in Europe that we recommend you read next.